 Ah, Fall…visions of apple picking, hayrides, pumpkin carnivals…and the reality of a whole heck of a lot of home maintenance projects!
+Don’t get surprised this winter because you missed something – read this comprehensive fall home maintenance checklist and be prepared!

 “Winter is coming.”
 So say the Starks of Winterfell (for all of you Game of Thrones fans), and they are not wrong.